-Boland depicts a world in ‘White Hawthorn in the West of Ireland’ in which the natural world speaks its own language, guides travellers and is imbued with deeper magic and superstition.
-The text speaks on themes of the natural world, escape, language and city vs. nature.
+Boland depicts a world in ‘White Hawthorn in the West of Ireland’ in which the natural world speaks its own language, guides travelers, and is imbued with deeper magic and superstition.
+The text speaks on themes of the natural world, escape, language, and city vs. nature.

 In the first lines of the poem, the speaker begins by stating that she “drove” away from her suburban world and into a more natural one.
 She left behind small talk and simple everyday life.
 The area she entered into was one that was unified by a different way of speaking.
 She focuses most specifically on a hawthorn tree as the main feature of the land.

 This sights remind her of superstitions surrounding the tree and lead her to consider the larger position of the tree as a landmark, in amongst the rest of the natural world, helping to guide travellers.